itldr/itldr.github.io/pages/common/cat.md

 - If you only want to add line numbers to lines that have text, you can use the -b argument.

 `cat -b {{file}}`

+- If you don't want tabs to appear, you can use the -t argument.
+The -t argument replaces all tabs in the text with the ^I character combination.

+`cat -T {{file}}`